GitJit-max/learning-linux/chapter/07-advanced-terminal.md

         - ` $ fg %1↵ ` reinstates the program to foreground.
         - ` $ bg %1↵ ` restores execution to background.

+> [!IMPORTANT]
+> In your case **` %1 `** may be incorrect.
+So be sure to double check the correct job number with ` $ jobs↵ `.

 > [!TIP]
-> Moving a process from the foreground to the background is handy, if you launch a graphical program from the command line, but forget to place it in the background by appending the trailing ampersand `  & `.
+> Moving a process from the foreground to the background is handy, if you launch a graphical program from the command line, but forget to place it in the background by appending the trailing ampersand **` ␣& `**.

 <a id="program-hangs-up"></a>